- Hanger Drop-Off Date: Saturday, October 28, 2017

 - Makes sure he/she has a door hanger and a flyer for each house on his/her route(s).

-- Downloads a map of his/her route(s) if the Scouting for Food Coordinator has not given him one.
+- Downloads a map of his/her route(s), if needed.

 - Writes his/her phone number and first name (only) on the flyer.